jenkinsci/conjur-credentials-plugin/README.md

 ### Step 1: Gather information

-The following information will be needed from the Conjur installation in order to configure the Jenkins integration:
+The following information will be needed from the Secrets Manager installation in order to configure the Jenkins integration:

-- Conjur Account - The Conjur account that was created when Conjur was originally configured
+- Conjur Account - The account that was created when Secrets Manager was originally configured
-- Conjur Appliance URL - The secure URL to Conjur (ex: `https://conjur.example.com`)
+- Conjur Appliance URL - The secure URL to Secrets Manager (ex: `https://conjur.example.com`)
-- JWT authenticator service ID: The ID for the JWT authenticator service as defined in Conjur policy (ex: `authn-jwt/jenkins`)
+- JWT authenticator service ID: The ID for the JWT authenticator service as defined in policy (ex: `authn-jwt/jenkins`)

-The following information will be needed from the Jenkins environment in order to configure Conjur:
+The following information will be needed from the Jenkins environment:
 - The name of the claim in the JWT that will represent the Jenkins job (ex: `sub`)
 - The JWKS URI that will be used to validate JWT tokens
 - The JWT issuer (`iss` claim value in the JWT token)